Speeding up Lindblad dynamics via time-rescaling engineering: Results

 where $J$ is the nearest-neighbor coupling strength and $h$ is the transverse magnetic-field strength.
 Here, we assume the influence of the environment as described by the Lindblad damping operator $\sigma^{(k)}_{-}$ acting independently at each site $k$, with a decay rate $\gamma$.
 Fig.~\ref{TFIM} shows the population dynamics of the states $\ket{00}$ and $\ket{11}$ and the sum of the populations of the states $\ket{01}$ and $\ket{10}$ for different parameter settings, where we set the initial state to $\ket{11}$.
 Our calculations showed that the populations of the states $\ket{01}$ and $\ket{10}$ are the same in all processes.
 The reference ($a=1$) dynamics are displayed in the first column for some fixed values of $h$ to illustrate different dynamical behaviors.
 In these processes, we set $J=1$, $\gamma =0.1$, and $t_f=15$ in adimensional units.
 There are no population oscillations in the absence of the magnetic field ($h=0$).
 In contrast, population oscillations with increasing frequency take place as $h$ increases.
 Our simulations also revealed that the asymptotic values of the populations are independent of the field strength.
 The reference dynamics results agree with Refs.~\cite{kamakari,schli}.

 The engineered TR dynamics for $a=2$ and $a=10$ are shown in the second and third columns of Fig.~\ref{TFIM}, respectively.
 These fast dynamics are generated from the reference ones by means of the application of the TR Liouvillian according to Eq.~(\ref{liouvillians}).
 Once the reference dynamics have fixed values for the control parameters, the required changes are $J \rightarrow J \dot{f}(t)$, $h \rightarrow h \dot{f}(t)$ and $\gamma \rightarrow \gamma \dot{f}(t)$.
 As we can see, our method successfully provided open quantum dynamics, which are $a$ times faster than the corresponding reference processes, following the same trajectories.
 The property that TR processes develop more rapidly when $t \sim t_f/2a$ than when $t \sim 0$ and $t \sim t_f/a$ is also evident in this example.
+In the Supplemental Material \cite{sm}, we have provided a {\it Mathematica} notebook that details the calculations of the results shown in Fig.~\ref{TFIM}.

+This application is also experimentally feasible.
+The unitary part requires time-dependent control of both the coupling strength, $J(t) = J \dot{f}(t)$, and the transverse magnetic field, $h(t) = h \dot{f}(t)$.
+Arrays of individually trapped Rydberg atoms are well-established as a versatile platform for simulating the quantum Ising model \cite{labuhn}.
+In such systems, the tunable distance between adjacent atoms effectively plays the role of the interaction strength, while the Rabi frequency of the laser coupling involving the ground and Rydberg states of the atoms serves as the transverse magnetic field.
+Both of these parameters have been demonstrated to be controllable with high precision using current experimental techniques \cite{bern}.
+The nonunitary control follows a similar strategy to that described in the previous example.
+In the following section, we present a reformulation of our method to accommodate the implementation of time-independent environments in the design of fast dynamics.